SCLOUD-PTE-LTD/docs/index.md

 Neutral, Global, Secure and Scalable Cloud Solutions Since 2016

-SCloud is a next-generation cloud computing provider that has empowered many of the world’s fastest-growing organizations since 2016.
-Headquartered in Singapore, SCloud is strategically positioned to serve businesses across Asia, Europe, and North America, offering sovereign and vendor-neutral cloud infrastructure to support innovation and scale without lock-in.
+SCloud is a next generation cloud computing provider that has empowered many of the world’s fastest growing organizations since 2016.
+Headquartered in Singapore, SCloud is strategically positioned to serve businesses across Asia, Europe, and North America, offering sovereign and vendor neutral cloud infrastructure to support innovation and scale without lock-in.

 With over 25 Tier-3 certified data centers spanning 16 global regions, SCloud delivers high-performance, secure, and low-latency services that are trusted by startups, large enterprises, and government organizations alike.
 ![1](/assets/images/scloud-region-map.webp)